WPChill/strong-testimonials/README.md

 ### I'm familiar with template files.
 Can I customize the template? ###

 Yes.
 With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
 You can also have multiple custom templates.
-(A tutorial is coming soon.)
+A [tutorial](https://www.wpmission.com/knowledge-base/strong-testimonials/) is coming soon.

-### Can I make some suggestions? ###

-I'm all ears!
-Many of the improvements over the last two years are the result of feedback and ideas from people using the plugin in a variety of sites.

-### Will it import my existing testimonials? ###

-Not yet.

 ## Screenshots ##